We Found 10 Magnetic Earrings We Think Are Pretty Cool and Deserve a Place in Your Collection

 As ancient as earrings for pierced ears is, the history of clip-ons is a little shorter.
 We have to fast forward from the time of Shakespeare in the sixteenth century all the way to the late nineteenth century.
 As bonnets and hats faded from the favored fashion, hairdos switched from simply being tucked away to let the fanciful hat shine, too far more complex and sweeping updos.
 Beyond marking a significant shift in women’s fashion and signifying an important move into women’s independence, this also exposed the earlobe.
 A need was felt to adorn that bare lobe.

-However, as the practice of piercing had somewhat fallen out of fashion among those “with taste,” many women were loathe to puncture a hole in their ear.
+However, as the practice of piercing had somewhat fallen out of fashion among those “with taste,” many women were loathing to puncture a hole in their ear.
 Thus, enterprising women, wanting to don jewels but not willing to modify their bodies to do it, created the clip-in.
 A wide range of pressure-based closers was created and a boom of clip-ons was created.

 In the 1920s, that boom went nearly nuclear as the hair fashions came to the iconic flapper bob, leaving the ears constantly exposed.
 Combine that with the bold fashion demands of the age and earrings were large, heavy and flashy.
 A pierced earlobe can only support so much weight before beginning to tear.
 A clip-on allows a little more weight to be carried since the closure disperses the load of supports those larger stones and settings across the whole lobe.
 The flashy, complex statement pieces were popular without needing the permanent commitment of a couple of holes in the head.